-As a classical artist he performs a wide variety of solo repertoire in recitals and is frequently featured as guest soloist with professional, university and high school orchestras and wind bands.
+As a classical artist he performs a wide variety of solo repertoire in recitals and is frequently featured as guest soloist with professional, university and high school orchestras, wind bands and jazz bands.
 He was the first-ever soloist with the Ensemble Henri Tomasi in Marseille, France for their inaugural concert.
-In addition to his solo career, he is principal trombonist with the Greeley Philharmonic Orchestra, associate principal with the Fort Collins Symphony and has performed with the Colorado Symphony, Colorado Ballet, Rochester Philharmonic, Colorado Music Festival, Spokane Symphony, and Boulder Philharmonic Orchestras, the Boulder Brass, and for two years he was principal trombonist with the Rochester Broadway Theater League.
+In addition to his solo career, he is Associate Principal/2nd trombonist with the Fort Collins Symphony, and was Principal Trombonist with the Greeley Philharmonic Orchestra for 23 seasons which included several performances as featured soloist.
+Wickham has also performed with the Colorado Symphony, Colorado Ballet, Rochester Philharmonic, Colorado Music Festival, Spokane Symphony, and Boulder Philharmonic Orchestras, the Denver Municipal Band, the Boulder Brass, and for two years he was principal trombonist with the Rochester Broadway Theater League.

 Wickham’s work as a jazz artist encompasses the entire spectrum in the genre.
 Having been resident jazz trombonist and trombone pedagogue at Jazz en Vercors in France, he has toured France on four occasions, performing in major jazz venues and conducting educational workshops.
 He is currently lead trombonist and jazz soloist in the Colorado Jazz Orchestra, and is in demand as a jazz trombonist throughout the United States, performing and recording with numerous big bands, as well as being invited to be guest soloist with university and high school jazz bands.
 For six years he was lead trombonist and soloist in the Bob Curnow Big Band and has performed with the Woody Herman Orchestra, Natalie Cole, the Nelson Riddle Orchestra, and numerous other jazz artists.
 With collaborating artist, Steve Kovalcheck, their trombone/guitar jazz duo has performed at the International Trombone Festival and the Big 12 Trombone Conference, and at local venues and festivals.